Socialz: Multi-Feature Social Fuzz Testing: Related Work

 \subsection{Evolutionary Fuzzing}

-We adopt definitions from~\citet{https://doi.org/10.48550/arxiv.1812.00140}, who define fuzzing as a software testing methodology that involves injecting unexpected or randomised input data into a program under test (PUT) to uncover defects or bugs.
+We adopt definitions from~\citet{https://doi.org/10.48550/arxiv.1812.00140}, who define fuzzing as a software testing methodology that involves injecting unexpected or randomised input data into a program-under-test to uncover defects or bugs.
 A specific application of fuzzing, called fuzz testing, evaluates the security policy violations of the PUT.
 The tool used to perform fuzz testing is known as a fuzzer.

-he inputs used in fuzzing can be selected either randomly, with each element having an equal chance of being chosen, or through guided methods such as syntactic or semantic models~\cite{MARIANI2015bbtesting}.
+The inputs used in fuzzing can be selected either randomly, with each element having an equal chance of being chosen, or through guided methods such as syntactic or semantic models~\cite{MARIANI2015bbtesting}.
 Evolutionary fuzz testing is a variant of fuzz testing that leverages evolutionary algorithms to optimise the input data.
 Research has shown that it is effective in discovering a wide range of vulnerabilities, including those that are difficult to detect with traditional testing methods.
 For example, \citet{li2019v} demonstrate V-Fuzz, a vulnerability-oriented evolutionary fuzzing framework that combines vulnerability prediction with evolutionary fuzzing to reach potentially vulnerable code.
 They test various open-source Linux applications and fuzzing benchmarks.
 For Android applications, \citet{Cotroneo_2019} introduce a coverage-guided fuzzing platform that demonstrated to be more efficient than blind fuzzing.
 Similarly, \citet{9847081} employ a constrained neural network evolutionary search method to optimise the testing process and efficiently search for traffic violations.

 Although fuzzing is widely used, to the best of our knowledge, no research has been conducted to fuzz test a social network system.